medcomdk/dk_MunicipalityObservationResults/input/pagecontent/StructureDefinition-medcom-homecare-diagnosticreport-intro.md

 * Portable Network Graphics (PNG)
 * Tag Image File Format (tiff)

-If the atached file are sent, it is a requirement that the ID and title of the attached file be sent.
+If the atached file are sent, it is a requirement that the ID and title of the attached file shall be sent.
+The ID of the attachment shall be expressed using Media.identifier element.
+The Media.content.titel element shall be used to express the titel of the attachment.

 Furthermore, MedCom recommended that the name of the author, as well as the time of creation, of the attached file be signed and sent with it.
+To express the author of the attachemn the Media.operator shal be used.
+The time of creation, of the attached file shall be expressed using Media.content.creation element